turbolytics/latte/README.md

 https://on-systems.tech/blog/135-draining-the-data-swamp/

-Signals Collector enables aggregating analytic data at the source and only emit the data that is necessary for analytics at the grain necessary.
+latte enables aggregating analytic data at the source and only emit the data that is necessary for analytics at the grain necessary.

 ## Project Goals

-Signals Collector aims to:
+latte aims to:

 - Reduce cost of analytic data calculation, storage and query.
 - Increase data warehouse data fidelity.